 Variable loans are quite popular for good reason.
 They can give you flexibility to pay off a bit more when you have some spare cash, and usually don’t leave you with a hefty “break fee” if you have to end or change your loan earlier than expected.
 But there are some things you should consider when looking at a variable loan.

 What goes down may go up

 The biggest catch with variable loans is that the interest rate may change, whereas the rate on a fixed-rate loan won’t move for the period it is fixed.
 It may sound obvious, but this means that the amount you pay each month will change if the interest rate moves, which may be a surprise if you’re on a tight budget.
 Right now, rates are at an all-time low, but there’s always the chance that the Reserve Bank or lenders will increase them.
-While no one knows exactly if or when this will happen, APRA suggests that you factor in at least a 2 per cent rate increase when budgeting.
+While no one knows exactly if or when this will happen, it’s worth having a plan for repaying a home loan at a higher interest rate than the rate at which you borrowed.
+APRA suggests that you factor in at least 2 per cent rate increase when budgeting.